 For many years, parts and accessories, along with passenger and cargo-passenger vehicles, have been the most important export sub-sectors in the Polish automotive industry.
-In addition to parts and accessories, passenger and cargo-passenger cars are the second largest export sub-sector in the Polish automotive industry.
-In 2020, the export of lithium-ion batteries (as used in electric cars) increased greatly and amounted to $\mathfrak{S}3.99$ billion, almost twice as much as in 2019.
+In addition to parts and accessories, passenger and cargo-passenger cars are the second largest export sub-sector.

-With respect to the Polish internal market, approximately 446,600 passenger cars were registered in 2021 (428,300 in 2020).
+With respect to the Polish internal market, approximately 419,750 new passenger cars were registered in 2022 (439,700 in 2021 and 428,300 in 2020).